Ypertex/blog/content/articles/accelerate-your-team-by-repeating-yourself/index.md

 In other words: Leaders must repeat themselves and their thought process.
 If they don't, their teams don't explore and define the problem well enough *for them* and might get stuck.

-So, to accelerate one's team, leaders must **run fast on their own**---then return and **run slow together** with their team.
+So, to accelerate their team, leaders must **run fast on their own**---then return and **run slow together** with their team.
 A bit like Disney's character Turbo, a slow snail that can run very fast, too.

 # Conclusion

 This article illustrates how people can disconnect when running with different speeds.
-While leaders are required to run fast---i.e., think ahead---they're also required to return and slow down to their team's speed.
+While leaders are required to run fast---i.e., think ahead---they're also required to return and decelerate to their team's speed.

-In a sense, teams appear so slow down if their leaders run too fast ahead without returning and retracing their steps at the team's pace.
+Why?
+Because teams appear to slow down if their leaders run too fast ahead---without returning and retracing their steps at the team's pace.

 Which adds further truth to the saying: